krzysztofzuraw/kzuraw.com/src/content/writing/2019-10-27-xstate-inputs.md

 In this blog post, I want to present how you can use [XState](https://xstate.js.org/) to make styling inputs in React which are easier to maintain.

-You can find the code on [codesandbox](https://codesandbox.io/s/xstate-input-2df4o).

 Before you start reading this tutorial I recommend to read about state machines on [statecharts.github.io](https://statecharts.github.io/).
-Also, Geddski [blog post](https://gedd.ski/post/state-machines-in-react/) is a good place to start.
+Also [blog post](https://gedd.ski/post/state-machines-in-react/) is a good place to start.

 ## Problem